 2. Financing addendum

-When there are unique financing arrangements, such as seller financing, a financing addendum can be used to detail the terms and conditions of the loan.
+When there are unique financing arrangements, such as seller financing, a financing addendum can detail the loan terms and conditions.

 3. Short sale addendum